-In accordance with ASC 805, business combination accounting guidance, contingent consideration, such as eam-outs, are recorded as a liability at the acquisition date fair value and any subsequent changes in fair value are recognized in earnings for each reporting period.
+During the first quarter of 2017, we recognized an earn-out liability upon the acquisition of HIS from Pfizer.
 Pfizer may be entitled up to \$225 million in cash if certain performance targets for the combined company for the three years ending December 31, 2019 are achieved.
-The initial estimated fair value of the eam-out was determined to be \$19 million.
-The initial fair value of the eam-out was determined using a Monte Carlo simulation model.
-The model includes several assumptions including the probability of achieving the targeted adjusted EBITDA, market price of risk and asset volatility of comparable companies.
-At each reporting date subsequent to the acquisition we will remeasure the earn-out and recognize any changes in value.
-If the probability of achieving the performance target is significantly greater than initially anticipated, the realization of an additional liability and related expense will have a significant impact on our financial statements in the period recognized.
+The initial fair value of the earn-out was determined by employing a Monte Carlo simulation in a risk neutral framework.
+The underlying simulated variable was adjusted EBITDA.
+The adjusted EBITDA volatility estimate was based on a study of historical asset volatility for a set of comparable public companies.
+The model includes other assumptions including the market price of risk, which was calculated as the weighted average cost of capital ("WACC") less the long term risk free rate.
+At each reporting date subsequent to the acquisition we will remeasure the earn-out using the same methodology above and recognize any changes in value.
+If the probability of achieving the performance target significantly changes from what we initially anticipated, the change could have a significant impact on our financial statements in the period recognized.
 Our contingent earn-out liability is separately stated in our condensed consolidated balance sheets.